Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - The practitioner must apply for a Minister’s Delegate review in writing within 30 calendar days of the date on the Notice of Reassessment.

-A physician or other practitioner may make an appeal to the Court of Queen’s Bench either:
+A physician or other practitioner may make an appeal to the Court of King’s Bench either:

 - after receiving a Notice of Reassessment, without requesting a Minister’s Delegate review, or

 - after challenging the Notice of Reassessment to the Minister’s Delegate, and receiving the Minister’s Delegate Final Notice of Reassessment

 The Audit and Compliance Assurance Unit conducts monitoring activities and compliance reviews of physicians or other practitioners’ claims for benefits and pursues recovery in accordance with the Alberta Health Care Insurance Act.

 In the course of its activities, the Audit and Compliance Assurance Unit may determine that certain conduct, as it relates to the submission and payment of claims, may constitute a fraudulent offence on the AHCIP.

 These fraudulent offences may be perpetrated by both Alberta residents as well as physicians and practitioners.